 We have been familiar with the traditions of Ramadan.Throughout this season sometimes you feel fine and on the others you feel the thirst more.

-Being surrounded by others who are fasting here in Dubai or at least are aware of the importance of the month makes you feel part of something special.It’s easier to fast here because of 6 working hours a day.
+Being surrounded by Muslim friends, we respect their belief on how they celebrate the Ramadan days.
 You will also hear from your neighbors and friends even in social media the word “Ramadan Kareem” and “Ramadan Mubarak” used as greetings (Kareem means generous and Mubarak means blessings).

 We asked some of our friends about this beliefs.
 That during Ramadan, their God named Allah revealed the first verse of the Quran to the Prophet Mohammed – Peace be Upon Him, and honour the holy month with prayer, fasting and charity.